CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 ### Exercise 3: Viewing and configuring centralized event logs

 ### Task 1: Configure subscription prerequisites

+In this task, you will be configuring the prerequisites for event log forwarding, including setting up Windows Remote Management (WinRM), ensuring time synchronization, and enabling the necessary firewall rules on SEA-SVR2 and SEA-DC1.

 1. On **SEA-SVR2**, switch to Windows PowerShell.